isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Provide a dashed-line rendering system
   - [ ] Provide a blurred line
   - [ ] Provide a smooth line system (using Bezier for instance)
+  - [ ] Provide a line which fade away over time

 - [ ] Playmode
   - [ ] Allow to Undo/Redo the drawings